astavrop0/MAI_for_stock_return_predictability/README.md

 - `date`: Date
 - `GSPCprem`: Equity Risk Premia

+A detailed description of all the features can be found in the report.

 Installation
 ------------

-To install the required packages nd replicate this project, follow these steps:
+To install the required packages and replicate this project, follow these steps:

 1. Clone the repository to your local machine:
 ```